docker/compose/README.md

     $ fig run web env

-Run `fig --help` to see what other commands are available.
-You'll probably want to stop them when you've finished:
+See `fig --help` other commands that are available.

+You'll probably want to stop your services when you've finished with them:

     $ fig stop

 That's more-or-less how Fig works.
 See the reference section below for full details on the commands, configuration file and environment variables.
+If you have any thoughts or suggestions, [open an issue on GitHub](https://github.com/orchardup/fig) or [email us](mailto:hello@orchardup.com).

 Reference